Thorpe Willoughby

 Thorpe Willoughby is a village and civil parish in the county of North Yorkshire, England.
 The village is situated just off the A1238 (a primary road, previously designated A63 prior to the construction of the Selby Bypass) and is in close proximity to Selby.

 The village was historically part of the West Riding of Yorkshire until 1974.
-From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council who continue to raise taxes every year whilst cutting vital services and making garden waste a payable service.
+From 1974 to 2023 it was part of the Selby District, it is now administered by the unitary North Yorkshire Council.